THE EXERCISE OF FAITH

 So she said to him, “My father, if you have given your word to the LORD, do to me according to what has gone out of your mouth, because the LORD has avenged you of your enemies, the people of Ammon.”
 (Judges 11:36)

 What a heartbreaking situation!
 Some have said the vow was fulfilled by her remaining unmarried.
 The Scriptures do not allow this interpretation.

-And it came to pass at the end of two months, that she returned unto her father, who did with her according to his vow which he had vowed: and she knew no man.
-And it was a custom in Israel, (Judges 11:39)
+And it was so at the end of two months that she returned to her father, and he carried out his vow with her which he had vowed.
+She knew no man.
+And it became a custom in Israel (Judges 11:39)